hdecarne/gentoo-extras-overlay/README.md

 ### List of active ebuilds
 The following ebuilds are are in use by myself and therefore are actively maintained.

-* app-admin/fluent-bit: New ebuild for fluent-bit log processor and forwarder (https://fluentbit.io).

 * app-admin/loki: New ebuild for Loki log aggregator (https://grafana.com/loki).

+* app-metrics/agent: New ebuild for Grafana Agent telemetry collector (https://github.com/grafana/agent).

-* app-containers/podman-tui: New ebuild for Podman Terminal UI (https://github.com/containers/podman-tui).
+* app-metrics/mimir: New ebuild for Grafana Mimir high scalable Prometheus storage backend (https://github.com/grafana/mimir)

-* dev-db/influxdb: Updated ebuild for the latest InfluxDB metrics database (https://influxdata.com).

 * media-libs/raspberrypi-userland: Derived ebuild for 64 bit Raspberry Pi userland tools (https://github.com/raspberrypi/userland).